Autodesk-Forge/forge-tutorial-postman/DA4Revit/readme.md

 ### 1. Create a Forge App

 1. Follow the instructions on [Get Started with Forge in Three Steps](https://dev.forge.autodesk.com/developer/start-now/signup) to create a Forge App.
-In the *Add Services to Forge* stage select  "Design Automation API V3 (Beta)" and "Data Management API".
+In the *Add Services to Forge* stage, select  "Design Automation API V3 (Beta)" and "Data Management API".

 2. Jot down the Client ID and Client Secret of the Forge App you created.